spilliams/sparrowlike/README.md

         }
     }

 You can test that it works!
 Run the app and you should be able to not only scroll the table, but also see that your pan gesture is working.
-What is next?
-What should happen when this gesture occurs?
+What next?
+What should happen during the different states of this gesture?

-- Began: the open cell should snap closed (unless it is the one being gestured on now)
+- Began: the open cell should snap closed (unless it is the one currently being touched).
-- Changed: the current cell should track with the user's finger, but not outside our boundaries
+- Changed: the current cell should track with the user's finger, but not outside its boundaries.
-- Ended: the current cell should snap either open or closed, taking into account the velocity of the touch
+- Ended: the current cell should snap either open or closed, taking into account the final velocity of the touch.
-This event should also set/reset our state variables accordingly
+  This event should also set/reset our state variables accordingly.

 Ok, now for the meat of the handler.
 To start, we will need a few variables in front of the `switch` block.
 Because `switch` is a C thing and not an Objective-C thing, we cannot declare objects inside it.
-But we want to use these in multiple places anyway, so go ahead and put these above the `switch` statement:
+But we want to use most of these in multiple places anyway, so go ahead and put the following above the `switch` statement:

     float threshold = (PAN_OPEN_X+PAN_CLOSED_X)/2.0;
     float vX = 0.0;